Synthetixio/python-sdk/docs/source/guides/advanced_perps.md

 ## Managing Multiple Accounts

 Synthetix V3 allows you to hold multiple accounts which each maintain their own balances and positions.
 Since all positions inside an account use the same collateral, it can be useful to manage multiple accounts to separate different trading strategies or risk profiles.
-A trader can even replicate "isolated margin" by using separate accounts for each position.
+A trader can even simulate "isolated margin" by using separate accounts for each position.

 Your accounts are stored in the `account_ids` attribute, and can be refreshed using `get_accounts()`.
 ```python